Creativity and Machine Learning: A Survey: Generative Models

 \subsubsection{Critical Discussion}

 GANs are difficult to evaluate from a machine creativity perspective.
 The generator does not receive the original works as input, so it samples from a conceptual space that is built only indirectly from them.
 In rare cases, this can also lead to a different conceptual space (with respect to the original one) and so to transformational creativity, but it typically leads to exploratory creativity.
+In fact, since the goal is to learn to generate seemingly real artifacts from a latent distribution, it is likely that it will approximate the real one.
+Still, it is possible to identify potential creative solutions among those generated by the model.

-In fact, the goal is to learn to generate artifacts that look as much as possible like the real ones, so the loss function itself makes it working with exploratory creativity.
-Products are valuable (this is, in a sense, the objective), but there is no guarantee that they will also be new and surprising.
-Nonetheless, it seems possible to extend a GAN objective to include such properties as well (see Subsection \ref{creativityoriented} for a discussion).
-Finally, it is worth noting that GANs can be considered \textit{appreciative} \cite{colton08}, since the discriminative network can judge the value of artifacts.
+An advantage of GANs is the presence of a \textit{recognition} network, i.e., the discriminator, trained to recognize real (valuable) works.
+This is important for two reasons.
+It suffices for being able to define GANs \textit{appreciative} \cite{colton08}, which is a central sub-task of creativity \cite{amabile83,gaut03}.
+In addition, it allows us to consider their products as valuable, as it is in a sense their intrinsic objective.
+However, there is no guarantee that they will also be new and surprising.
+Nevertheless, it seems possible to extend a GAN objective to include such properties as well (see Section \ref{creativityoriented} for a discussion).